f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

  .. image:: ./pictures/get-support-id.png

-Next click "Event Logs" and enter the "Support ID" into the filter text box.
+Next click **Event Logs** and enter the *Support ID* into the filter text box.

  .. image:: ./pictures/waf-events-search-support-id.png

-You can then click on the URI to view more details
+You can then click on the URI to view more details.

  .. image:: ./pictures/waf-events-details.png